devin6391/dss/graphql-server/README.md

     }
     ```
 * Now you will be able to see schema and docs of any query and thus be able to execute any.
+* Changing schema and redeploying prisma might throw error if there already is data stored in postgreSQL.
+TO fix that all data must be deleted for that model and then redeployment of prisma should happen.
+Or migrate data.